StackStorm/st2/docs/source/actions.rst

 or scripting language and you want to convert it to an action, the process is very simple.

-You just need to follow the steps described bellow:
+You just need to follow the steps described below:

 1. Make sure the script comforms to the conventions described above
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~